Moshood-Wale/git-github-Tutorial/tutorials/revisited-tutorials/README.md

     - Decide the target branch where you want to apply the changes.

 2. Using the `git cherry pick` command:
-    - Run the `git cherry pick` command followed by the commit hash, e.g. `git cherry pick <commit-hash>`.
+    - Run the `git cherry-pick` command followed by the commit hash, e.g. `git cherry-pick <commit-hash>`.

 3. Applying the changes:
     - Git attempts to apply the chosen commit's changes to your current branch.